Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: The ground state wave functions of and in the cluster approach

 PCM is widely used for the study of nuclei and their interactions owing to its simple nature (see \cite{ebran} and references therein).
-It gives possibility to reduce many particle problem to two particle problem.
-The main problem of PCM is its inability to explain many particle system when the internal structure of cluster cannot be ignored.
-In this account shell model is one of the successful approaches which minimize the many body problem to one body problem in the self-consistent field of nucleons.
-There is a peculiar relation between the cluster model and the shell model, and is explained by nucleon association model.
+It gives the possibility to reduce many-particle problem to two-particle problem.
+The main problem of PCM is its inability to explain many-particle systems when the internal structure of cluster cannot be ignored.
+In this account shell model is one of the successful approaches which minimize the many-body problem to one body problem in the self-consistent field of nucleons.
+There is a peculiar relation between the cluster model and the shell model and is explained by nucleon association model.
 The wave function of cluster nuclei are selected as the ground state wave functions of nuclei $A_{1}$ and $ A_{2}$.
 So, we assume $A_1= ^{12}$C-$p$ (the first pair):

 Earlier we used the same potential for calculation of the radiative capture reaction ${^{12}\rm{C}}(p,\gamma){^{13}\rm{N}}$ at low energies (see Ref. \cite{Kabir}).
 In a similar fashion for the calculation of the bound state wave function of $^{13}$C$=$$^{12}$C-$n$ the potential parameters are as listed below